tpluscode/tpluscode.github.io/source/_posts/2020-12-20-hydra-shacl-interoperability.markdown

 The Hydra vocabulary defines a term `hydra:Operation` which represents a HTTP request which a server advertises as being supported by specific resources, either by a specific instance or entire class of resources.

-For the sake of this blog post, let's consider a hypothetical API which describes a very registration request:
+For the sake of this blog post, let's consider a hypothetical API which describes a registration request:

 <rdf-snippet formats="application/ld+json,application/n-quads" prefixes="schema,hydra">
    <script type="text/turtle">